ji-podhead/RHEL_9_Foreman_Guide/readme.md

 > - Therefore, knowing the domain name of the router is crucial for successful provisioning with Foreman to ensure that all DNS queries are handled correctly and no conflicts arise.
 This is particularly important when Foreman attempts to dynamically assign IP addresses or checks existing DNS entries to ensure that no IP addresses are duplicated.

 ### hosts file
+> This diagram outlines the differences in the process of resolving a domain name using the hosts file versus a DNS server:
+> - This sequence diagram simplifies the process for illustrative purposes.
+The actual process may involve additional steps, such as DNS caching and recursive queries, depending on the network infrastructure and protocols in use.

 ```mermaid
 sequenceDiagram
     participant Client as Client Device